Polymer/old-docs-site/app/2.0/docs/tools/build-for-production.md

 * Static hosting services like [GitHub Pages](https://pages.github.com/) and [Firebase Hosting](https://firebase.google.com/docs/hosting/) don't support serving different files to different user agents.
 If you're hosting your application on one of these services, you'll need to serve a single build.

-  If you're serving a single build to all browsers _and_ you need to support browsers that don't support ES6, such as IE11 and Safari 9, then this build needs to be compiled to ES5.
+  If you're serving a single build to all browsers _and_ you need to support browsers that don't support ES6, such as IE11 and Safari 9, then this build needs to be compiled to ES5:

+  `polymer build --js-compile`

-* If you need to serving multiple builds, your web server must perform user-agent detection and serve different content to different browsers.
-The Polymer CLI and `polymer build` tools both permit you to configure multiple build outputs.
+* If you need to serve multiple builds, your web server must perform user-agent detection and serve different content to different browsers.
+The Polymer CLI and the `polymer-build` library both permit you to configure multiple build outputs.

 ### To bundle or not to bundle?

-The decision of whether to build bundled or unbundled resources depends on the behaviour and capabilities of both server and browser.
+The decision of whether to produce a build/s with bundled or unbundled resources depends on the behaviour and capabilities of both server and browser.

 With HTTP/2 push, support for the PRPL pattern is possible: